joduba/photo-organizer-cli/readme.md

 ## Building the application

-`go build -o photo-organizer main.go rename-and-chtime.go `
+`go build -o photoOrganizer main.go rename-and-chtime.go `

 ## Examples

 Get help

-`photo-organizer --help`
+`photoOrganizer --help`

 Rename all image files on the folder `workdir` and add the suffix "weekend-trip" to it.